sphireinc/Quarry/README.md

 Codex is Quarry's optional registry for reusable named queries and SQL-shaped recipes.

-It stays close to SQL, keeps arguments bound, and has absolutely nothing to do with OpenAI's Codex :) (please don't sue me)
+It stays close to SQL, keeps arguments bound, and is unrelated to OpenAI Codex.
+Different Codex.
+Fewer lawyers, hopefully.

 ```go
 cx := codex.New()